Pros and Cons of Co-sleeping: Is it right for your family?

 - And finally, if a mom gets more sleep by co-sleeping, she’s able to function better the following day!
 This is huge for moms with more than one child at home!
 If mom feels good and this helps her get the sleep she needs to take care of her children the next day, then that’s all that matters!
 A good amount of sleep for moms after having a baby is so crucial and can also decrease the chances of postpartum depression.

-Items I’ve used to help co-sleep safely! 👇
+Best co-sleeping items to help co-sleep safely! 👇

 Cons of co-sleeping

 There are just as many cons of co-sleeping as there are pros which can make this a difficult decision for parents.

 - They may want to sleep with you forever!!
 No, I’m kidding, not forever but possibly for a good 6-7 years!
 My oldest still comes into my room at night.
 I don’t mind this at all but some parents don’t like this.
 This was the biggest problem I’ve personally had with co-sleeping.
 I didn’t have the heart to move them around 6-8 months when I should have which made the transition harder as they became more and more used to sleeping with us.

 - It can be unsafe for the baby in certain situations.
 Many health professionals advise parents not to co-sleep because of potential health risks like suffocating a baby.
 Use caution when sleeping with newborns or young babies and never ever sleep with a baby if using drugs or drinking alcohol.
 Always use a co-sleeper or a DocATot so the baby can sleep in a safer space.